 The sound of containers will immediately play once bottles or cans are inserted.
 Following that, the elevating tone rings if the insert is correct (cans in aluminum, bottles in plastic), and vice versa.

-Now that we have drafted the entire journey, I started designing the physical product.
-The product appearance echoes the most popular arcades designs in the 90s.
-Each side represents a side of vote.
-There are 4 inserting slots (2 on each side) for disposing containers and 2 drains for emptying liquid.
+I used to be an industrial designer, now it's the time where my education in industrial design and HCI come together (yes that's why I love tangible interaction design so much).
+I wanted the physical existance of our product to echo the golden memories of gaming in the arcade.
+The shape of our recycling machine resembles an arcade machine, on which each side represents one standpoint of the argument.
+There are 4 inserting slots (2 on each side) for disposing containers, and 2 drains for emptying remaining liquid.
 On the top of each side there is a digital display showing the current score of that team.
 The center of the front panel is reserved for visual feedback of correct or incorrect recycling.

 Inside the machine there are 3 tanks.
 Objects made in the same material will be joined in the tanks for collection.
 Different tanks are connected to the slots on the front through tunnels.

-Next, I built the 3D model on 1:1 scale in Fusion 360.
-The 3D model helped us to get the precise measurement for physical implementation.
+To get ready for implementation, I built the 3D model on 1:1 scale in Fusion 360.
+The 3D model helped us get the precise measurement for the different parts of the machine.

 The team spent a lot of time figuring out the technical solutions.
 I have made this flowchart below to explain how our system works.

 The sensors we used include 4 infrared sensors, 4 self-made conductivity sensors, 2 flow sensors.

 Other electronics we used to produce the audio and visual feedback are 2 LED strips, 2 7-Segment displays, and a laptop that does all the processing.